connectrpc/conformance/README.md

 The test suite is a superset of [gRPC][grpc-interop] and [grpc-web][grpc-web-interop] interop tests.
-Clients and servers use the [gRPC interop Protobuf definitions][test.proto] and cover a range of expected behaviours and functionality for gRPC and Connect.
+Clients and servers use the [gRPC interop Protobuf definitions][test.proto] and cover a range of expected behaviors and functionality for gRPC and Connect.

 | Test Case                                | `connect-go`, `grpc-go` | `connect-es`, `grpc-web` |
 |------------------------------------------|-------------------------|---------------------------|